The Rime of the Ancient Mariner: Early criticisms

 Upon its release, the poem was criticized for being obscure and difficult to read.
 The use of archaic spelling of words was seen as not in keeping with Wordsworth's claims of using common language.
 Criticism was renewed again in 1815–1816, when Coleridge added marginal notes to the poem that were also written in an archaic style.
 These notes or glosses, placed next to the text of the poem, ostensibly interpret the verses much like marginal notes found in the Bible.
 There were many opinions on why Coleridge inserted the gloss.

 Charles Lamb, who had deeply admired the original for its attention to "Human Feeling", claimed that the gloss distanced the audience from the narrative, weakening the poem's effects.
 The entire poem was first published in the collection of Lyrical Ballads.
 Another version of the poem was published in the 1817 collection entitled Sibylline Leaves (see 1817 in poetry).

 Interpretations

 On a surface level the poem explores a violation of nature and the resulting psychological effects on the mariner and on all those who hear him.
 According to Jerome McGann the poem is like a salvation story.
 The poem's structure is multi-layered text based on Coleridge's interest in higher criticism.
 "Like the Iliad or Paradise Lost or any great historical product, the Rime is a work of trans-historical rather than so-called universal significance.
 This verbal distinction is important because it calls attention to a real one.
 Like The Divine Comedy or any other poem, the Rime is not valued or used always or everywhere or by everyone in the same way or for the same reasons."

 Whalley (1947) suggests that the Ancient Mariner is an autobiographical portrait of Coleridge himself, comparing the mariner's loneliness with Coleridge's own feelings of loneliness expressed in his letters and journals.

-In Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson (1990), Camille Paglia writes that the Bridegroom, Wedding-Guest and Mariner all represent aspects of Coleridge: "The Bridegroom is a masculine persona" that is "integrated with society", and that the Wedding-Guest is an adolescent seeking "sexual fulfilment and collective joy", that must merge with the Bridegroom but is unable to because of the appearance of a spectre-self, a "male heroine" who "luxuriates in passive suffering".
+In Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson (1990), Camille Paglia applies a conventionally gendered sexual Freudian psychoanalysis and suggests that the Bridegroom, Wedding-Guest and Mariner all represent aspects of Coleridge: "The Bridegroom is a masculine persona" that is "integrated with society", and that the Wedding-Guest is an adolescent seeking "sexual fulfilment and collective joy", that must merge with the Bridegroom but is unable to because of the appearance of a spectre-self, a "male heroine" who "luxuriates in passive suffering".